redis/node-redis/docs/isolated-execution.md

 # Isolated Execution

 Sometimes you want to run your commands on an exclusive connection.
-There are a few reasons you might want to do this:
+There are a few reasons to do this:

 - You're using [transactions]() and need to `WATCH` a key or keys for changes.
 - You want to run a blocking command that will take over the connection, such as `BLPOP` or `BLMOVE`.